Kids & Teens

 Fire Pit – Right beside the tree fort is a fire pit, fire wood, hot dog skewers and a large grill.
 It’s a great place to slowly make supper and tell some tall tales into the night.

 Trampoline – After our parents’ first year as greenhouse growers was finished, they bought us a trampoline as a thank-you gift for all the work we helped with.
 And they say it’s been the most used thing on our yard.
 If your parents are a bit nervous about it, they’ll need to supervise.
 But there’s loads of safe fun you can have on it by yourself or with a small group.
-We’ve had many good times on the trampoline – my brother and I have even had sleep-overs on it under the stars.
+We’ve had many good times.
+My brother and I’ve even had sleep-overs on it under the stars.

 Tire Swing – We can get 4 or 5 kids on this swing and have someone give us a mighty push.
 When we weren’t too heavy our Dad would give us under-ducks just to get our stomachs jumping.

 Sand Box – We have a few dump trucks and small shovels to make whatever landscape you want.
-There’s even a huge (well, I used to think it was huge) tunnel to crawl through – and a red wagon to pull stuff (even you) around in.
+There’s even a red wagon to pull stuff (even you) around in.

 Books and Games – When the weather isn’t great to be outside (or if you just want to do something quiet) there are tons of books, games and puzzles in the Guesthouse.
 Find a cozy couch – or a windowsill that will fit you – and enjoy some quiet time.